Abernaughty/git-maber/memory-bank/activeContext.md

 8. **Documentation Importance**: As this project itself is a showcase of skills, thorough documentation of both the code and the architectural decisions is crucial.

 ---
-*This document was updated on 4/9/2025 at 10:52 AM as part of the Memory Bank update for the Portfolio Enhancement Project.*
+*This document was updated on 4/9/2025 at 7:52 PM as part of the Memory Bank update for the Portfolio Enhancement Project.*